spineo/quotations/index.md

 As mentioned, in the interest of making this a _simple_ Web Application, below are my initial use cases:

-* The home page by default displays the most relevant quote associated with the current date along with a bio about the author (if no date-specific relevance is found, an association derived from keyword relevance is made).
+1. The home page by default displays the most relevant quote associated with the current date along with a brief bio about the author (if no date-specific relevance is found, an association derived from keyword relevance is made).
 This is our _detail_ view.
 An example date-relevant quotation and bio might be the one below if the current date is October 2nd:

 > "The future depends on what we do in the present." - Mahatma Gandhi
 >